 Currently, I know thousands of teachers are spending inordinate amounts of time producing wonderful word walls and vocabulary resources.
 I have read many tweets from unbelievably enthusiastic teachers, talking about and sharing ideas for teaching vocabulary.
 These tweets took me back to my early days of teaching when I was teaching Home Economics.
 I was absolutely convinced I was teaching vocabulary.
 I spent huge amounts of time producing wonderful word displays.
 I got students to write down key words into their class journals.
 I also provided them with the definitions of words and discussed key words because at that time I had read the fairly recent Becker report (1977) (I can’t believe I just admitted to that time frame!) that highlighted the importance of vocabulary knowledge.
 I employed these strategies because I had been told these were good strategies (were these some of the myths and snake oil remedies we are hearing about today?) but my students continued to find the academic vocabulary challenging.
 So the way I was teaching vocabulary clearly wasn’t working.

-Fairly recently, I was working with a group of year nine middle ability students and asked them what evaluation meant.
+Fairly recently, I was working with a group of Year 9 middle ability students and asked them what evaluation meant.
 No one could tell me.
 Then one said “Oh, we DO these in Tech lessons” “Great!
 So what do you DO in Tech lessons?”
 “Well… we sort of write about it really.”

 So we should not simply provide words with definitions and get students to copy it down.
 We shouldn’t rely on word walls, unless students actively use them.

 What about using dictionaries?